alanEG/Sock/README.md

 ### exclude
 This option exclude the finding by regex
-For example
-The extension will add this urls to result
+For example. the extension will add these urls to result
 ```
 https://facebook.com/help
 https://facebook.com/setting
 ```
-This is account on facebook it's just endpoint and we don't need this endpoints So we have `exclude` option this exclude the findings by regex
+thses endpoints aren't accounts on facebook they's just endpoints and we don't need these endpoints So we have `exclude` option.
+It's exclude the finding by regex

 Example
 ```json